matthiasbruns/android-dagger2-tutorial/README.md

 protected String mTitleSuffix;
 ````
 The LemmingRepository is provided by the AppModule in the AppComponent.
-The title suffix String comes from the AcivitiyModule in the LemmingComponent.
+The mTitleSuffix String comes from the ActivityModule in the LemmingComponent.
 Since the LemmingComponent depends in the AppComponent and the AppComponent allows
 the LemmingComponent to access the LemmingRepository, we receive the same instance as
-stores in the AppComponent.
+stored in the AppComponent.

 `````java
 // Create the LemmingComponent and inject this activity